Stay Home Breakfast Recipes

 Café au Lait Recipe

 - ½ cup of strong coffee.
-I use Weaver’s Ethiopia Natural Organic Coffee because the sweet blueberry overtones pair well with the fresh blueberries in the waffles.
+I use one of Weaver’s Organic Coffees.

 - ½ cup of milk of choice